In the Spotlight

 Order

 It is best to strip off all the paint first.
-If you have layers of painted wallpaper covering your walls like we did, now is finished is a good time to remove it.
-If you wait to work on the walls after refinishing the wood, you risk damaging the finish on the woodwork.
+If you have layers of painted wallpaper covering your walls like we did, now is a good time to remove it and patch the walls.
+If you wait to work on the walls until after refinishing the wood, you risk damaging the finish on the woodwork.

 After the wallpaper has been removed you can see if repair work is needed on your plaster walls.
 Once you have addressed your walls you can begin bleaching and/or staining your woodwork.

-After the varnish has been applied and is dried, you can tape off the woodwork with painters tape and paint your ceiling and walls.
+After the varnish has been applied and is dried, you can tape off the woodwork with painters tape, and prime and paint your ceiling and walls.

 Cutting Down on Fumes From Paint and Varnish